Parsl/dnpc/README.md

 of a particular block of code leads to ad-hoc throwaway measurements not intended to form part of the parsl mainline code.

+## Database

+This project emphasises using SQL/relational databases as the data model and storage system.
+It is not intended to be a different query system that happens to use SQL as a backend; instead, the main model should be: relational queries (primarily SQL) against relational data.
+That involves exposing warts on the relational model, rather than hiding them behind some other model.

 ## High level model and data flow

 The basic object that is being analysed is a "span".
 This term comes